hosein-yousefii/kubernetes-vault-cluster/README.md

 This script will deploy consul cluster first, then vault.
 Also, init and unseal vault and store keys to the current directory in "vault-cluster-keys.txt".

+In case of facing sealed "vault-auto-unseal" pod, you are able to run the script again, and it prompts you to ask if you want to unseal it.

 !!Attention!!

 I've used GlusterFS as storage class in kubernetes, you should change it to what you are using.
 The configuration is in "vault/deploy.yaml" and "consul/deploy.yaml" last section which is "volumeClaimTemplates:" so, change "storageClassName: "glusterfs"" to your cluster storage class.